kkhetarpal/research_resources/README.md

 # research_resources
-Go to commands, tools, scripts , etc.
+Go to commands, scripts, slurm commands and scripts to run jobs, etc.

+Contributions are welcome